garretchristensen/BestPracticesManual/Manual.md

 Programming" introduced in Knuth (1984) and Knuth (1992).
-The basic idea is that "the time is ripe for significantly better documentation of programs, and that we can best achieve this by considering programs to be *works of literature*‚Ä¶Instead of imagining that our main task is to instruct a *computer* what to do, let us concentrate rather on explaining to *human beings* what we want a computer to do." [emphasis original] Simply put, code should be written in as simple and easily
+The basic idea is that "the time is ripe for significantly better documentation of programs, and that we can best achieve this by considering programs to be *works of literature*…Instead of imagining that our main task is to instruct a *computer* what to do, let us concentrate rather on explaining to *human beings* what we want a computer to do." [emphasis original] Simply put, code should be written in as simple and easily